 TAPPI's International Nanotechnology Division

-The Division Mid-Career Award is intended to recognize an individual with less than 20 years past the date of their latest degree work (bachelors, masters, or doctorate) for outstanding accomplishments or contributions, which have advanced the industry's technology in renewable nanomaterials.
+The NanoDivision's Mid-Career Award recognizes individuals with less than 20 years past the date of their latest degree (e.g. bachelors, masters, or doctorate) for their outstanding accomplishments or contributions that have helped advance the industry’s technology in renewable nanomaterials.
 The NanoDivision’s awards committee assess each nominee with respect to novelty & impact of research contributions, positive impact on people’s careers, contributions to the NanoDivision, and the number & quality of publications.

 2018 NanoDivision Mid-Career Award